-After the Self Clean Cycle is Complete
+After the Self-Clean cycle is Complete:

 - The door latch will release when the inside has cooled down.
 The words "CLEAN", "LOCK" and "ON" will disappear from the display.
-Exercise caution because the oven will still be hot (about 400°F) at the time the door lock is released. - Reinstall the convection filter and oven racks before using your oven. - You may notice a powder ash residue in the bottom of the oven after self cleaning.
+Exercise caution because the oven will still be hot (about 400°F) at the time the door lock is released. - Reinstall the convection filter and oven racks before using your oven. - You may notice a powder ash residue in the bottom of the oven after self-cleaning.
 This is normal.
 Use a damp cloth or sponge to wipe up the residue after the oven cools down.

-Self Cleaning Tips
+Self-Cleaning Tips

-- If any soil remains in the oven after the self clean cycle is done, you may repeat the cycle if you want. - Self clean the oven regularly to prevent excessive soil buildup.
-Doing so will make the self clean cycle work better and reduce smoke and odors.
+- If any soil remains in the oven after the self-clean cycle is done, you may repeat the cycle if you want. - Self-clean the oven regularly to prevent excessive soil build-up.
+Doing so will make the self-clean cycle work better and reduce smoke and odors.

-Setting the Oven To Self Clean At a Later Time
+Setting the Oven for Delayed Self-Clean